 Capolavori della pittura veneta dal Castello di Praga 20-September 21, 1994 catalog of the exhibition at the Palazzo Crepadona, Belluno, March

-Plan of Chicago by Daniel H. Burnham, by Edward H. Bennett, edited by Charles Moore
+Plan of Chicago by Daniel H. Burnham and Edward H. Bennett, edited by Charles Moore

 Writing Chicago: Modernism, Ethnography, and the Novel by Carla Cappetti

 Henry Hobson Richardson: J.J.
 Glessner House, Chicago by Elaine Harrington

 Frank Lloyd Wright 10, 1994 An exhibition at the Museum of Modern Art, New York February 20–May

 Frank Lloyd Wright: Architect catalog of the exhibition edited by Terence Riley